Explore this course:

 You’ll be taught by the very best, the department works closely with some of the world’s major pharmaceutical companies (such as Pfizer, AstraZeneca and GSK).
 The graduates of this course will be highly sought after in the global pharma market.

-We are currently working towards accreditation of Pharmaceutical Engineering by the Institution of Chemical Engineers for 2023-24 entry.
+We are fully accredited by the Institution of Chemical Engineers.

 - Science of Formulated Products